 Speaking of similarities and differences, you can invite your preschooler to pick two cards and share things that are the same about the two farm animals as well as what is different.

-My three-year-old likes making the animal noises as he lines up multiples of farm animals on each card.
 Here, my son is lining up “Mama sheepeds and the baby sheepeds.”
-This helps him develop his language skills as he gets to practice language sounds, and when he inappropriately says “sheeps”, I kindly correct him to say, “sheep”.
+This helps him develop his language skills as he gets to practice language sounds, and when he inappropriately says “sheepeds” or “sheeps”, I kindly correct him to say, “sheep”.

-Preschoolers also enjoy being quizzed, for lack of a better term, about the farm animals.
-I ask my preschoolers to point to the animals’ body parts and label them myself when the preschooler isn’t sure.
+I asked my preschoolers to point to the animals’ body parts and label them myself when the preschooler isn’t sure.
 For younger preschoolers and even young toddlers, this modeling is a top strategy by experts.

 This is a rooster (pointing to it).
 Please point to the rooster.